Our Privacy Policy

 • whether non-standard system parts are required (including thermal stores and unvented cylinders).

-If we think your boiler is non-standard and/or you have made a claim against your product, and/or you live in a place where it costs more for us to serve you, your individual renewal price might go up.
+If your boiler is non-standard and/or you have made a claim against your product, and/or you live in a place where it costs more for us to serve you, your individual renewal price may increase.

 7.2 To make credit decisions